 While in Chefchaouen, you should visit the old Medina and take a walk up to Ras Al-Maa, where there is a mountainous spring of water.
-There is not a whole lot to do here, but I think that is what makes this place special.
+There are a variety of things to do in Chefchaouen, and most are low key.
+I think that is what makes this place special.
 It will be a true change of pace from the rest of your trip, and if you like nice photo ops, there are plenty here!

 If you have not rented a car by this point of your trip, you can book a transfer with a tour from Fez to Chefchaouen.
 Click here to book!